-English 9 is literature-based curriculum with a focus on Greek mythology and classic works of Homer and Shakespeare.
+English 9 is a literature-based curriculum with a focus on Dystopian Literature, Holocaust Literature, World Mythology, and Shakespeare.
 Emphasis is given to character analysis, theme, author's purpose, and relevance to modern society.
-Film, newspaper, and nonfiction works are explored and connected to the literature and to text analysis.
 Grammar, sentence structure, and vocabulary are taught as integral parts of the curriculum, as are form, structure, and purpose of the formal essay.
-Most written work is completed during writing labs where students have the benefit of demonstration, practice, and experimentation.
-Writing, research, and speaking skills are employed to investigate, demonstrate understanding, develop voice, and improve technical skill.
+Students foster their leadership and collaboration skills through group work and creative projects.
+Writing, research, and speaking skills are employed to investigate, demonstrate understanding, develop voice, and improve technical skills.